jimlybora100/postgrad-program/README.md

 ## Projects

-- **FoodHub**
-Perform an exploratory data analysis and provide actionable insights for a food aggregator company to get a fair idea about the demand of different restaurants and cuisines, which will help them enhance their customer experience and improve the business
+- **FoodHub**  : Perform an exploratory data analysis and provide actionable insights for a food aggregator company to get a fair idea about the demand of different restaurants and cuisines, which will help them enhance their customer experience and improve the business
 > See the notebook: [`ecen360_project.ipynb`](./ecen360_project.ipynb)

-- **Personal Loan Campaign**
-Identify bank customers with a high likelihood of purchasing a loan, you need to analyze the provided data to understand key customer attributes influencing loan acquisition.
+- **Personal Loan Campaign** : Identify bank customers with a high likelihood of purchasing a loan, you need to analyze the provided data to understand key customer attributes influencing loan acquisition.
 With this analysis, build a predictive model that captures patterns and customer characteristics, which will help the bank effectively target potential loan buyers, improving marketing efforts and increasing conversion rates.
 > See the notebook: [`ecen360_project.ipynb`](./ecen360_project.ipynb)

+- **ReneWind** : The project aims to create and improve classification models for ReneWind's wind turbine generator failures, enabling proactive maintenance and cost reduction.
+The models use sensor data to identify potential failures, minimizing false negatives and ensuring turbine repairs before breakdown.
+The final models are chosen based on their ability to accurately predict failures, providing insights and recommendations to improve maintenance strategies and cost efficiency in wind energy production.

+- **Employee Promotion Prediction** : Analyze the data provided and utilize the different attributes of employees of an organization to build a predictive model for determining if an employee is eligible for promotion or not.

+- **HelmNet** : SafeGuard Corp plans to develop an automated image analysis system to detect whether workers are wearing safety helmets.
+This system will improve safety enforcement, ensuring compliance and reducing the risk of head injuries.
+By automating helmet monitoring, SafeGuard aims to enhance efficiency, scalability, and accuracy, ultimately fostering a safer work environment while minimizing human error in safety oversight.

+- **Stock Market News Sentiment Analysis and Summarization** : The Data Science and AI team at the startup is tasked with analyzing data and developing an AI-driven sentiment analysis system to automatically process and evaluate news articles for market sentiment.
+The system will summarize news on a weekly basis to improve the accuracy of stock price predictions and optimize investment strategies.
+This will provide financial analysts with actionable insights, supporting more informed investment decisions and enhancing client outcomes.

+- **SuperKart** :

 ## Author